 The second part of the exam is an oral, written and reading English test.

-- Right to receive protection from the United States.
+- Right to receive U.S. protection.

 - Obey the laws of the United States.

 - Promptly file your taxes.